 ABSOLUTELY STUNNING SOUND for this White Hot Stamper pressing!

 Both sides cannot be beat — both have the BIG M.J.
-SOUND that jumps from the speakers and fills the room.
-We’ve never a copy that was so full of ANALOG MAGIC!
+SOUND that jumps out of the speakers and fills the room.
+We’ve never heard a copy that was so full of ANALOG MAGIC!

 The vocals are PERFECTION — breathy, full-bodied, and present.
-The overall sound is open, transparent, and PUNCHY with rock solid bass.
 The top end is extended and sweet, with tons of ambience the likes of which I’ve never heard before.

-Normally when you have a copy with plenty of presence it’s somewhat sibilant in places.
+Normally when you have a copy with strong midrange presence it will be somewhat sibilant in places.
 Not so here.
 For some reason this copy has all the highs, but it’s cut so clean it practically doesn’t spit at all.
 Even on the song I Can’t Help It, which normally has a problem in that respect.
 Since that’s my favorite song on this album, and probably my favorite MJ song of all time, hearing it sound so good was a revelation.

 Better Sound than Thriller?